Florida, the nation's bellwether

 In my years of covering Florida government and politics, I had been struck by the extent to which everything that happens in Florida was a precursor to what happens in the nation.
 In 2010, the state elected a businessman with a shaky past who had never held public office as governor.
 Rick Scott's campaign appealed to xenophobic fears and economic insecurity eight years before those themes would elevate Donald Trump into office.
-All that ended in 2022, when the predicted red wave only happened in Florida.
-Florida is now a state in transition.
+All that ended in 2022, when the predicted red wave only happened in Florida but was repeated again in 2024.
+Florida remains a state in transition, as is the nation.
 Here is a look at where we've been and where we may be going.

 Cashing in on state of Florida contracts is growth industry